nicoandra/hhc2018/README.md

 - Contact me at @imsonico over Twitter ;

 # Dependencies:
-- Nodejs
+- Nodejs: for CLI scripts to build DNAs

+# DOM and sockets
+This custom version of main.js contains a few upgrades.
+- You can `console.log(functions)` and see the list of functions; so you can navegate it to find what they do.
+- The WebSocket is exposed to the global scope.
+You can add event listeners, send messages, anything you can do with a socket.

 # Basic setup you need
 - Burp or ZAP Proxy; I use Burp.
 Any proxy which lets you manipulate WebSockets will do.
 - Chromium browser configured to use your proxy as listed in the previous point.
 - The Proxy SSL certificate installed in Chromium.
+- Investigate how to use Sources Overrides in Chrome/Chromium
+- Use `assets/kringlecon.com/main.js%3f9c4bcb0809532cd03df9` to override `main.js`

 - Why Chromium?
 Because the Javascript debugger actually works and you'll need to debug Javascript code.
+Use the debugger!

 # Gates
 Things I've figured out: